drabo/kubespray/README.md

 ### Remove nodes

-Update the inventory file `inventory/mycluster/inventory.ini` and comment or delete the nodes from all relevant groups: all, kube-master, etcd, kube-node.
+In order to remove `nodeX` and `nodeY` from the cluster run:

 ```shell
 ansible-playbook -i inventory/mycluster/inventory.ini remove-node.yml -e "node=nodeX,nodeY"
 ```

+If a node is not reachable by ssh, add `-e "reset_nodes=no"`.

+You may need to update the inventory file `inventory/mycluster/inventory.ini` and comment or delete the removed nodes from all relevant groups: all, kube-master, etcd, kube-node.

 ## Troubleshooting